maurice46/maurice46/README.md

 🚀 My Goals
-I’m on a mission to expand my skill set and take on more complex projects.
+I’m expanding my skill set and taking on more complex projects.
 I'm particularly keen on:
 - Building advanced applications that challenge my creativity.
 - Practicing algorithms to enhance my problem-solving abilities.
 - Continuously improving my knowledge and expertise in the tech landscape.